 I joined ML&R Wealth Management in April of 2020.
-Since then, the questions I have heard most often from our clients are: “How much cash should I be holding in my portfolio?” and “Where should I save my cash to minimize the effects of inflation?”
+Since then, the questions I have heard most often from our clients are: “How much liquid cash should I have?” and “Where should I save my cash to minimize the effects of inflation?”

 With interest rates at historic lows and inflation rates nearing 5%, it’s no wonder investors are asking these questions.
 While the answers are complex and contingent on each client’s financial circumstance, we wanted to offer some thoughts that might help you formulate an answer if you too are wondering how to efficiently manage your cash savings.